 - It helps you understand the behavior and responses of other persons in a better way.
 It will make you understand the reason behind their mood and intermingle with them in a manner that is helpful to them.

 - Vipassana will soak you with knowledge.
 This will help you communicate better and listen carefully rather than reacting instantly and needlessly.

-- It improves memory, allowing some person to remember things well.
+- It improves memory, allowing some people to remember things well.
 Due to this you will not forget or get confused about the things that one has committed to memory.

 - You become more tolerant and start to look at life positively

-- Your attachment to worldly issues decreases and you learn to see the life beyond that.
+- Your attachment to worldly issues decreases and you learn to see life beyond that.

 - It causes persons to reunite, due to a lessening of their respective egos and viewpoints allowing them to live together in harmony and peace.